-Lockside garden shared with the other residents of Bell House & the Lock Keeper's Cafe.
+Lockside garden shared with the other residents of Bell House, the Cotswolds Canals Trust Visitor Centre & Upper Lock Cafe.
 Up to three free allocated barrier controlled parking spaces (one for each Apartment rental), additional public parking 200 metres (£2.50/day).
 Covered secure locked cycle storage.

 The restoration of the Cotswold Canals - the Stroudwater Navigation (7 miles/12km) and the Thames and Severn Canal (29 miles/46km) - will see the connection of England's two greatest rivers; the Thames and the Severn for the first time in over seventy years, a very exciting and interesting time for the area.
 Further information may be obtained from The Cotswolds Canals Trust, Bell House.